- Post-Doc, Theoretical Physics, Physics Dept, Manchester University, UK, 2001 (with Alan Bray and Mike Moore)

 I was trained as a theoretical physicist and I have studied for some years the statistical mechanics of disordered systems, with a particular interest in spin-glasses, structural glasses and supercooled liquids.
 I have also been involved for a brief period in multi-agents modelling and econophysics.

-More recently, I began working on collective behaviour in biological systems, trying to adopt an interdisciplinary approach that uses methods from statistical physics to solve biological and ethological problems.
+In 2005 I began working on collective behaviour in biological systems, trying to adopt an interdisciplinary approach that uses methods from statistical physics to solve biological and ethological problems.
 In this second life of mine, I mainly work on collecting and analyzing empirical data about bird flocks and insect swarms, but we are currently also starting two new projects on stem cell collective motion and on malaria mosquitoes swarming.
 All this turned me from a theoretical physicist into an experimental biologist, with some consequences on my health.
 My principal collaborator in this line of research is Irene Giardina.

 I belong to the Sapienza unit of the Institute for Complex Systems (ISC-CNR).
 I am also associated to the Department of Physics at the University Sapienza, Rome.